chrisnoonan98675/site/xl-deploy/concept/best-practices-for-maintaining-xl-tools.markdown

 ### XL Release

 An additional artifact to consider versioning is your XL Release templates.
-After your Release Administrator has created a template that is considered final, he/she can easily export the template from XL Release using the **Export** button.
-This exported file is actually an archive file with the `.xlr` extension.
-If you are following the above storage repository approach, you should also consider storing the XL Release template binaries in the same fashion.
+After you create a template that is considered final, click **Export** on the template to export it to an archive file with the `.xlr` extension.
+If you are following the storage repository approach described above, you should also consider storing the XL Release template binaries in the same fashion.

-## How to provision a new XL instance
+## Provision a new instance

 It is recommended that you create sandbox versions of XebiaLabs tools so you can test changes locally before introducing these changes to the larger team.
 At a high level, you should: